leewheel/mod-ollama-chat/README.md

   The module gathers extensive context about both the bot and the interacting player—including class, race, role, faction, guild, and more—to generate prompts for the LLM.
 A comprehensive WoW cheat sheet is appended to every prompt to ensure the LLM replies with accurate lore, terminology, and in-character language spanning Vanilla WoW, The Burning Crusade, and Wrath of the Lich King.

 - **Random Chatter:**
-  Bots periodically initiate random, environment-based chat when a real player is nearby.
+  Bots can periodically initiate random, environment-based chat when a real player is nearby.
 This feature adds an extra layer of immersion to the game world.

 - **Blacklist for Playerbot Commands:**
   A configurable blacklist prevents bots from responding to chat messages that start with common playerbot command prefixes, ensuring that administrative commands are not inadvertently processed.
 Additional commands can be appended via the configuration.